Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Methods

 Accuracy is a measurement of the fraction of the time the network is making the correct prediction overall, whereas purity and completeness are specific to the positive (merger) class.
 Purity and completeness are also sometimes known as precision and recall.
 Purity can be thought of as the percentage of predicted mergers that are correctly classified (e.g., how often a predicted merger is actually a merger).
 Completeness is the fraction of mergers that are correctly retrieved (e.g., out of the true mergers how many are correctly classified).
 Here, a low completeness would mean we are missing many mergers by classifying them as nonmergers.
 Often an increase in purity, can lead to a decrease in completeness, and vice versa.
 In the case of our CNN, having high purity and completeness would mean low contamination in our merger sample, since we would be classifying most galaxies correctly (with the purity of our merger sample being particularly important).

 ROC curves are another tool to analyze the success of a CNN.
-This type of curve shows the true positive rate (completeness) against the false positive rate.
-The goal is to increase the area under the curve, meaning that there are more true positives and fewer false positives.
+This type of curve shows the \textbf{TP} rate (completeness) against the \textbf{FP} rate.
+The goal is to increase the area under the curve, meaning that there are more \textbf{TPs} and fewer false positives.
 A model in which the network is guessing randomly each time will have an ROC curve with a diagonal line with a slope of 1.
 A perfect network has area under the curve of 1, and a completely random one has area under the curve of 0.5.

 A trustworthy neural network must be both accurate and appropriately confident in its predictions.
 To examine the confidence of a neural network, we use two calibration tools.
 First, we use the Brier Score \citep{brier_verification_1950}.
 The Brier score is a measurement of ``how correct" a prediction is.
 For binary classification, it is defined as: